danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 docker-compose --env-file .env.dockercompose.local build
 ```

 Where `.env.dockercompose.local` is a gitignored file that specifies the secrets.
-You can name this whatever you want, just make sure its in the `.gitignore` so it doesn't get committed:
+You can name this whatever you want, just make sure its in the [gitignore](https://git-scm.com/docs/gitignore) file so it doesn't get committed:

 ```
 GITHUB_USERNAME=your-github-username